skeggib/mdnotes/API.md

         "createdAt": "<createdAt>"
     }
     ```
-- `404 Not Found`: the note does not exists
+- `404 Not Found`: the note does not exist

 ### Get all notes